 Edge Hill has such a strong history and reputation for teacher training, not to mention the campus has everything you need in one place.

 PGCE Secondary Computer Science and Information Technology with QTS (11-16)View student profile

 I particularly enjoyed the curriculum design module, as I was really able to get creative with the assessments for the learners.

 Ready to apply?

 Are you ready to apply for your postgraduate degree?
-For taught Masters and research degrees you can apply online through the website.
+For most taught Masters and research degrees you can apply online through the website.
 We recommend referring to your individual course pages to access the relevant application form and entry requirements.
-For PGCE and PGDE courses you can apply via GOV.UK.
+For postgraduate teacher training courses you can apply via GOV.UK.

 May 30, 2023